Oregon Jamboree: History

 The Oregon Jamboree was founded in 1992 by Marge Geil and Leslie Anke.
 The festival was managed by The Sweet Home Economic Development Group.
 The organization was founded to economically support Sweet Home and surrounding areas in Linn County after regulations and limitations on the logging industry reduced income of local residents.

-No Jamboree was held in 2020, due to the COVID-19 pandemic and associated state restrictions on large gatherings.
+No Jamboree was held in 2020, due to the COVID-19 pandemic and resulting state restrictions on large gatherings.
 The next festival was held in 2021, and festivals continued normally on an annual basis after that.

 The 34th and final Jamboree was held August 1–3, 2025.
 The organizers said that they were ending the Jamboree program because the costs to run the festival were no longer sustainable, and so they felt that the organization "could no longer serve [their] mission to support rural economic development in the Willamette Valley."